-Ransomware Locks A Hotel's Guests In Their Rooms
+Ransomware Infects a Hotel's Key System

 "Common sense" is not very "common" at all when it comes to electronic systems, and it's even less common when it comes to computer security.
 The vast majority of people -- even those running big businesses -- simply have no clue how computers or networks or whatever work in any detail.
 So how can they have "common sense" about them?

 And I think it's only getting worse.
 Interfaces on computers and electronics keep getting "simpler" with more information hidden from the end user.
-These changes are often
+These changes are often pushed by companies that have a strong interest in keeping their users ignorant of things like security, because it allows them to continuously steal their users' data and information.
+So, a normal "user" who encounters technology on an everyday basis is going to get dumber about security if trends of the past couple decades continue.
+"Common sense" about such things will get even more rare.

+An air-gapped system only solves part of the problem Where's your fine electronic system when the power goes out?
+You say you've got battery blackup power...did you read about how that worked out for Note7 owners?

+I'm not convinced that electronic locks on hotel room doors are a good idea.
+I know it's convenient, and avoids certain failure modes (customers making a copy of the key and then sneaking back later for some nefarious deed), and sometimes cheaper, but that doesn't immediately translate into bett

-Ransomware locks hotel guests out of their Rooms (Score:2)
+Ransomware locks hotel guests out of their Rooms (Score:3)

 "Unless this is all just a big publicity stunt to advertise their new door locks."

-Note: UPDATE: The hotel's managing director has clarified today that despite press reports, "We were hacked, but nobody was locked in or out" of their rooms.
-UPDATE: The hotel's managing director has clarified today that despite press reports, "We were hacked, but nobody was locked in or out" of their rooms.